42infi/juice-client/README.md

 - AwesomeSam for a basic Resource Swapper
 - Error430 for optimizations
 - robertpakalns for various bug fixes, optimizations, and tweaks
+- infi for making it usable again after the shutdown